Atari 7800: Peripherals

 The Atari 7800 came bundled with the Atari Pro-Line Joystick, a two-button controller with a joystick for movement.
 The Pro-Line was developed for the 2600 and advertised in 1983, but delayed until Atari proceeded with the 7800.
 The right fire button only works as a separate fire button for certain 7800 games; otherwise, it duplicates the left fire button, allowing either button to be used for 2600 games.
-While physically compatible, the 7800's controllers do not work with the Sega Master System, and Sega's controllers are unable to use the 7800's two-button mode.
+While physically compatible, the 7800's controllers do not work with the Master System, and Sega's controllers are unable to use the 7800's two-button mode.

-In response to criticism over ergonomic issues with the Pro-Line controllers, Atari later released a joypad controller with the European 7800.
-Similar in style to controllers found on Nintendo and Sega systems, it was not available in the United States.
+In response to ergonomic issues with the Pro-Line controllers, Atari released a joypad controller, similar in style to those on Nintendo and Sega systems, with the European 7800.
+It was not available in the United States.

-The Atari XG-1 light gun, bundled with the Atari XEGS and also sold separately, is compatible with the 7800.
+The XG-1 light gun, bundled with the Atari XEGS and also sold separately, is compatible with the 7800.
 Atari released five 7800 light gun games: Alien Brigade, Barnyard Blaster, Crossbow, Meltdown, and Sentinel.